search

 About Carrie White

 Carrie White is a second-grade teacher and schoolwide PBIS coach at Yates Elementary in Schenectady, NY.
-Carrie is one of our 2023 Second Step® Educator of the Year honorees, recognized for her positive effect on student SEL, classroom culture, and school climate.
+Carrie is one of our 2023 Second Step® Educator of the Year honorees, recognized for her positive effect on student skill-building, classroom culture, and school climate.

 Explore our full suite of Second Step® K–12 programs.